jthomas718/aeropress/README.md

     "</html>";

 Aeropress app = Aeropress.builder()
-                .get("/api/:name", params -> {
+                .get("/api/:name" -> {
                   return HttpResponse.builder()
                   .status(HttpStatus.OK)
                   .header("Content-Type", "text/html")
-                  .body(html.replace("{}", params.get("name")))
+                  .body(html.replace("{}", req.getPathParams.get("name")))
                   .build();
                 })
                 .build();
 ```
-This builds the Aeropress app and maps the URL (along with path parameters) to the specified handler.
-The path parameters can be accessed via the 'params' map that's injected into the handler.
+This builds the Aeropress app and maps the URL to the specified handler.
+The path parameters (and other values) can be accessed via the request that's injected into the handler.
 The HttpResponse class also has a builder for creating immutable HTTP responses.
 Any responses returned by the handler will be written to the response stream.

 After building, you can start the Aeropress server on any port: